ermlikeyeah/ermlikeyeah.github.io/_posts/2020-11-25-my-guiding-principles-for-working.markdown

 I went back to my guiding principles -- and started again.
 What do I want to do?
 What can I do?
 What do I not want to do?
 What does this make me as a working person?
 I mapped out a lot of this.
 And I tried to distill it into some revised principles.

-I recently attended a session ran by [Paper](http://paper.studio) where they talked about publishing their business's founding principles and it pushed me to hone my revised guiding principles so I can share them too.
+I recently attended a session ran by [Paper](http://paper.studio) where they talked about publishing their business's founding principles.
+As someone who works as a :business of one" it pushed me to hone my revised guiding principles so I can share them too.
 This is how I like to work, this is how I want to work.
 This is how I will hold myself to account, and this is how I will hold the work I am involved with to account.

 So, now anyone can view [my guiding principles for working](https://www.ermlikeyeah.com/principles).